borg4000/borg4000.github.io/index.md

-# Lean startup - How does the lean startup methodology aim to increase the success of a startup? - A brief explanation
+# LEAN STARTUP - How does the lean startup methodology aim to increase the success of a startup?
+# _A brief explanation_

 ## Abstract